watusi/jquery-mobile-iscrollview/README.md

 This widget has only been tested with a single scroller on a page.
 The widget will (normally) re-size the container to take up all available height within the viewport after fixed headers/footers are taken into account, and will make necessary adjustments to the page CSS.
-This can be disabled, and should only be enabled for one scroller on a given page.
+This behaviour can be disabled using the `adaptPage` option.
+(It is not necessary to diable this for multiple scrollers on a page.
+Only the first scroller with `adaptPage` enabled will adjust the page.)

 The widget has been designed to support multiple scrolling regions on a page - for example, you might want a second, gallery-like horizontal scroll region.
 So, all data related to a scroller is stored in the scroller's container, not the page.
 Feel free to experiment with multiple scrollers - I just haven't had the need so haven't put the effort into testing and supporting that scenario.